-As someone who’s very particular about hairstyling products and gizmos, I have a complete arsenal to help me get ready for any occasion.
+As someone who’s very particular about hair styling tools, I have a complete arsenal to help me get ready for any occasion.

 A versatile flat iron is one of the best tools to have if you want to straighten your hair and get a wave or curl without reaching for two separate tools.

-In this post, we look at Drybar Flat Iron reviews and I’ll give an in-depth look at this dual purpose iron that promises to straighten, curl, smooth, and shine.
+In this Drybar Flat Iron review, we take an in-depth look at this dual-purpose iron that promises to straighten, curl, smooth, and shine.
+Discover our favorite features and what makes this hair straightener unique.

 Things to Consider Before Buying a Flat Iron